-A notification was received from the Australian Pesticides and Veterinary Medicines Authority (APVMA) on 20 August 2007 seeking to vary the Code.
-The proposed variations to Standard 1.4.2 - Maximum Residue Limits would align maximum residue limits (MRLs) for the antibiotic dimetridazole with the MRLs in the APVMA MRL Standard.
+A notification was received from the Australian Pesticides and Veterinary Medicines Authority (APVMA) on 20 August 2007 seeking to vary the Australia New Zealand Food Standards Code (the Code).
+The proposed variations to Standard 1.4.2 - Maximum Residue Limits align maximum residue limits (MRLs) in the Code for the antibiotic dimetridazole with the MRLs in the APVMA MRL Standard.